Mahi-Mani/liri-node-app/README.md

 - Axios : used to call api and extract datas from them.

 ## Summary
-### LIRI Application.
+## LIRI Application.
 Language Interpretation and Recognition Interface.

 ## Site pictures and explanation
 ## Spotify.gif :
-### Command1 - node liri.js spotify-this-song losing you
+`node liri.js spotify-this-song losing you`
 ### Output - Gives name of album, artist, song and preview link of song in spotify.
 Output is logged in log.txt file as well.

 ### Command2 - node liri.js spotify-this-song Stay